Arizona ESA · Vendor Verification

 - Search ClassWallet Marketplace — is the vendor already listed?

-- Ask the vendor — are they set up for ClassWallet Direct Pay?
+- Ask the vendor — are they set up for ClassWallet Pay Vendor payments?
 Do they work with Arizona ESA families?

-- Consider Reimbursement last — only use it if no other method is available and you are confident the purchase is eligible.
+- Consider Reimbursement last — only use it if no other route is available and you are confident the purchase is eligible.

 - Document everything — receipt, product description, payment method.